 The best way to be certain about the quality of your water is to have it tested.
-The following laboratories test water, but there may be others.
+On farm this is recommended for both human and animal consumption.
 Check that the laboratory you use is accredited by the National Association of Testing Authorities (NATA) for the test you are requesting.
 NATA is the authority that provides independent assurance of technical competence through a network of best practice industry experts.